 This is also a good choice for athletes and those who want to rent their homes out via Airbnb or similar services.

 Some people work out inside their saunas.
-If you’re a fan of hot yoga, for instance, you may find that installing your own outdoor sauna actually saves you time, money, and gas, as you won’t be traveling to a studio.
+If you’re a fan of hot yoga, for instance, you may find that installing your own outdoor sauna actually saves you time, money, and gas, as you won’t be travelling to a studio.

 - People who like to socialize in saunas

-- Fitness/Yoga Integration.
+- Fitness/Yoga Integration

 - Airbnb hosts

-Want A Portable Infrared Sauna?
-Try An Infrared Sauna Blanket
+Want a Portable Infrared Sauna?
+Try an Infrared Sauna Blanket

 There are also infrared sauna options for those who don't have a lot of room.